szilard/benchm-dl/README.md

 P2 GPU is 1.5x faster than G2.

 Tensorflow uses only 1 GPU even on the multi-GPU server (on this small dataset/model).
+Theano obtained multi-GPU support only recently and has not been added to Keras yet.